alanvardy/ex_dokku/README.md

 ### mix dokku.backup

 Downloads your production database to the path set in your config with the name of your app and the date.
 Re-downloading the file again will replace the previously downloaded file.

+### mix dokku.deploy_prod

+**This is a kinda dangerous command**

+This pushes master to production.
+You can totally do this yourself with `git push dokku master`.
+That's cool too.

+### mix dokku.deploy_stag

+This pushes develop to staging.

 ### mix dokku.reset_prod